Birdwatching: Equipment and technology

 Equipment commonly used for birding includes binoculars, a spotting scope with tripod, a smartphone, a notepad, and one or more field guides.
 Hides (known as blinds in North America) or observation towers are often used to conceal the observers from birds, and/or to improve viewing conditions.
 Virtually all optics manufacturers offer specific binoculars for birding, and some have even geared their whole brand to birders.

 Sound equipment

 Recognition of bird vocalizations is an important part of a birder's toolkit.
 Sound information can assist in the locating, watching, identification, and sometimes sexing of birds.
 Recent developments in audio technology have seen recording and reproduction devices shrink in both size and price, making them accessible to a greater portion of the birding community.

-The non-linear nature of digital audio technology has also made selecting and accessing the required recordings much more flexible than tape-based models.
-It is now possible to take a recording of every bird call you are likely to encounter in a given area out into the field stored on a device that will slip into your pocket and to retrieve calls for playback and comparison in any order you choose.
+The non-linear nature of digital audio technology has influenced some birdwatchers to choose digital alternatives to tape-based models.
+The main reasoning for this change is the ease of storing data from cellphones and other mobile devices.
+The ability to record bird sightings and log them with the assistance of some applications is preferred by some bird watchers over traditional birdwatching tools.

-As the technology continues to improve, researchers and hobby birders have started using convolutional neural networks to mine sound recordings to identify and track specific bird calls.
+Digital networks have also been used by researchers and birdwatchers to mine sound recordings with the goal of identifing and tracking specific bird calls.